 - Serve through the Chamber of Commerce as an active member of the Downtown Merchant’s Association to assist local merchants in drawing more customers to the downtown.

 - Educate merchants and residents about community aesthetics and City ordinances, by deploying Planners to participate in the Commercial “Walk and Talk” program led by the Code Compliance staff.

 - Continue to be an active and engaged member of the Santa Maria Valley Economic Development Commission while developing additional public/private partnerships.

-- Continue to operate the mobile home maintenance inspection program and distribute the recently revised staff-developed mobile home reference booklet to all mobile home parks within the City.
+- Working with the State, ensure that the mobile home maintenance inspection program continues, and distribute the mobile home reference booklet to all mobile home parks within the City.

-- Provide training for all Building Inspectors to successfully pass the CASp (accessibility certification) exam so that the City is in full compliance with State regulations.
+- Focus training for the three newest Building Inspectors to successfully pass the CASp (accessibility certification) exam so that the City is in full compliance with State regulations.